andreasdominik/HermesMQTT.jl/docs/src/install.md

 is the loader script.

 If possible the rhasspy server should be running on the same or on another machine.
-Dring installation the installer asks for hostname and port of the rhasspy server (default: `localhost:12101`).
+During installation the installer asks for hostname and port of the rhasspy server (default: `localhost:12101`).
 If the server is accessible, the installer will upload the intents and slots to the server (to the `intents` and `slots`